psrc/itm-tutorial-git/08-collab.md

 ---
 layout: page
 title: Version Control with Git
-subtitle: Collaborating
+subtitle: 2.
+Collaborating using GitHub
 minutes: 25
 ---
 > ## Learning Objectives {.objectives}
 > *  Clone a remote repository.
 > *  Collaborate pushing to a common repository.

 For the next step, get into pairs.